Adoption Cost in Nova Scotia: What Families Actually Pay

 Families pursuing private adoption are responsible for the home study fee (typically $2,500 to $3,000 for a private practitioner) and their legal fees.
 If the birth parent is receiving support for medical costs or counseling under the Children and Family Services Act allowable reimbursements, those amounts must be approved in advance and are generally modest.

 When a child is already living with a grandparent, aunt, uncle, or step-parent and the family wants to formalize the legal relationship, costs are generally lower than private adoption.
-A home study is still required, but the placement process is simpler and the court proceedings tend to be less complex.
+A home study may also be required, with any home-study cost separate from the legal and court costs.

-The primary expense is legal fees, which typically range from $1,500 to $3,500 for an uncontested kinship adoption.
+The primary expense is legal and court work, which commonly ranges from $1,000 to $5,000 for relative or kinship adoption.
 If consent must be dispensed with because a biological parent is absent or non-responsive, additional court proceedings can push costs higher.

 Free Download